sbabic/swupdate/doc/source/handlers.rst

 - Atomic renames are only possible and permitted for volumes residing on the same UBI device.

-There is a handler ubiswap that allow to do an atomic swap for several ubi volume after all the images were flashed.
+There is a handler ubiswap that allow one to do an atomic swap for several ubi volume after all the images were flashed.
 This handler is a script for the point of view of swudate, so the node that provide it the data should be added in the section scripts.